RileyM117/generating-interactive-narratives/README.md

 # generating-interactive-narratives
-Capstone project
-In this project, we are setting out to use the ChatGPT AI to create interactive narratives with plot twists and display them in the Camelot software.
+In our Capstone project, we are setting out to use the ChatGPT AI to create interactive narratives with plot twists and display them in the Camelot software.